Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 *   Once those custom markers are clicked the business information willn load into a side bar

 *  This side bar will show the Picture , The rating , the address and the website of the business

 *  Like the usual google maps there is a draggable icon near the zoom buttoms which you can drag onto your chosen street to view street view

+* Have a dog quiz

+* Have a contact form
 ### Wireframes

 For this I used balsamiq please find the pdf in the [Wireframes](Wireframes/Things-Near-Me.pdf)